 It’s been just over a year since I wrote my first blog and entered the world of Twitter.
 And what a year it has been.

 Firstly, let me explain the reasons behind Fake Headteacher.
 Having thoroughly enjoyed my first fifteen years of teaching in primary schools and regarded as a good to outstanding teacher, I found myself on the brink of a nervous breakdown and within a whisker of being put on capabilities.
-Why?
-Because an academy took over the school I had just started at, sacked the head and told all the staff they were inadequate.
 You can read about this experience further in this blog.
+It was a hard to accept because I had also experienced working within two SLTs and co-ordinated literacy and maths in different schools.

 After a very difficult term, I managed to find another job (as did lots of other staff at the time), but it took me about two years to restore my confidence.
 As I spoke to close friends about the experience, it became obvious that they too were beginning to lose faith in the education system and the general stresses and strains it was having on their well-being.